-Check out our trailer by hitting the play button below.
+Check out our movie by hitting the play button below.

 Strange Bird Productions in association with Domani Productions proudly presents this Mark Riccadonna film.
 Through Open Doors was adapted by Raven Petretti-Stamper from her one-act play, Fish Tacos.
 Here's where we're at with the movie: